shinigl/CodePen-Clone-React/README.md

    - User data such as the display name and profile photo is stored in **localStorage** so that the session persists even after page reloads.
    - The app also checks whether a user is logged in on load, and redirects them to the login page if they are not authenticated.

+### 8. **Chatbot Integration Using Gemini API**
+   - A **Chatbot** powered by the **Gemini API** is integrated to provide real-time coding assistance.
+   - Users can ask coding-related questions, and the bot will respond with helpful suggestions, coding tips, or troubleshooting advice.
+   - The chatbot uses **Axios** to fetch responses from the Gemini API, which processes the input and provides relevant suggestions.
+   - This feature enhances the user experience by offering a virtual assistant while coding, making it easier to get help instantly.

 ## Technologies Used

 - **React.js** – JavaScript library for building user interfaces.